cornwallisna/cw_website/index.md

 Events of note:

-* **February Garage Sale** - Neighborhood Wide Garage Sale event will take place on Friday, February 18 & Saturday, February 19
-* **February General Membership Meeting** - will be held February 22.
-Special Guest Speaker will be Nita Whaley, Cape Coral Office of Economic and Business Development.
-Please refer to website calendar for details
-* **March Block Party** - Neighborhood Block Party event will take place on Saturday, March 12 (rain date is Sunday, March 13).
-Refer to the event specific emails from our Events Coordinator, Karla Martinez.
 * **March General Membership Meeting** - will be held March 22.
 Special Guest Speaker will be Todd Hoagland, Interim Manager Code Compliance.
 Please refer to website calendar for details
 * **April General Membership Meeting** - will be held April 22.
 Please refer to website calendar for forthcoming details
 * **December Holiday Party** - will be on Saturday evening, December 3, at the Terrace Hall.
 Save the date!